 A great example of YA written from the first-person viewpoint is Speak, by Laurie Halse Anderson.
 The story is about a girl who’s tormented by a secret, and this viewpoint allows the reader to slowly learn what the secret is while becoming more and more empathetic with the main character along the way.
-A different viewpoint would not have let us into her thoughts and emotions the way the first-person does; it also would’ve made it harder for us to figure out what exactly had happened to her, since she refused to talk to anyone about it.
+A different viewpoint would not have let us into her thoughts and emotions the way first-person does; it also would’ve made it harder for us to figure out what exactly had happened to her, since she refused to talk to anyone about it.
 So this viewpoint is perfect for when you want your readers to climb right into the character’s skull and roll around in her thoughts and experiences.

-On the other hand, there are times when you want to maintain distance between the reader and the character—if your character’s a psychopath, for instance, or a liar and therefore unreliable.
+On the other hand, there are times when you want to maintain distance between the reader and the character—if your character’s a psychopath, for instance, or a liar, and therefore unreliable.
 In Tad Williams’ Otherworld series, one of his viewpoint characters is a serial killer named Dread.
-He’s a well-rounded, interesting villain, but a sick twist, just the same.
+As a villain, he’s well-rounded and interesting villain—definitely a sick twist.
 Personally, I wouldn’t want to be inside his head; I appreciate the author’s use of third-person to safeguard me from that.

 A more recent book written in omniscient is DiCamillo’s The Miraculous Journey of Edward Tulane.
 It has the feel of a fairy tale or long-long-ago type story, so this viewpoint works well.
 And because the main character is a stuffed rabbit with limited knowledge of the world, writing in the omniscient allows the author to reveal things that are outside of Edward’s experience.

 So when choosing which point-of-view to use for your story, keep in mind the amount of distance you want to establish between your characters and the reader.
 Think about what kind of story you’re writing; if your main character is killed by radical heartburn in the second-to-last chapter and won’t be able to finish telling the story, first-person probably isn’t the way to go.